yegor256/blog/_drafts/2015-09-01-redundant-variables-are-evil.md

 A redundant variable is one that exists exclusively to **explain** its value.
-I strongly believe that such a variable is not only pure noise but also evil, with a very negative effect on code readability.
+I strongly believe that such a variable is not only pure noise but also **evil**, with a very negative effect on code readability.
 When we introduce a redundant variable, we intend to make our code cleaner and easier to read.
 In reality, though, we make it more verbose and difficult to understand.
 Without exception, any variable used only once is redundant and must be replaced with a value.

 <!--more-->

+{% picture /images/2015/09/y-tu-mama-tambien.jpg 0 Y Tu Mamá También (2001) by Alfonso Cuarón %}

 Here, variable `fileName` is redundant: